Kazimierz Kwiatkowski (architect): Career

 In September 1969, Kwiatkowski worked as an assistant in the Office of Urban Planning at the Lublin Provincial Committee.
 From March 1972 to October 1974, he worked as a designer at the branch of the State Company - Office of Monuments Restoration (Państwowe Przedsiębiorstwo Pracowni Konserwacji Zabytków - PP PKZ) in Lublin.
 During this time, he passed the national exam and received a license to practice construction and design.

 From mid-November 1974 till the end of November 1979 he worked at the General Construction Research and Design Office “Miastoprojekt” (City Design).
-As head of the design team, he is in charge of spatial planning as well as urban planning.
+As head of the design team, he was in charge of spatial planning as well as urban planning.
 His first work related to the protection of monuments was investigating ethnic works built in the local area, for the purpose of serving the construction of the Lublin Village Open Air Museum.
 In December 1979, he returned to work at the Office of Monuments Restoration (PP PKZ).